 Historical works of art created during times of social unrest and cultural change continue to inspire Activist Arts

 We’d love to hear from you!
-If you’d like to comment on this article, join the conversation, or share your inspiration, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
+If you’d like to comment on the fun you find here, join the conversation, or share your inspiration, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
 Don’t worry, it’s pretty quick and easy (unless you’re a robot).

-Feature photo is courtesy of Pixabay/Pexels CC0
+Feature photo is courtesy of Alejandro Alvarez/Unsplash CC0